dan-fedramp/docs/markdown/FRMR.LOW.combined.md

 **These requirements for managing access apply to cloud service providers who establish FedRAMP-compatible _trust centers_ for storing and sharing _authorization data_.**

 #### FRR-ADS-AC-01
+_Applies to:_ Low, Moderate, High

 > Providers MUST publicly provide plain-language policies and guidance for all necessary parties that explains how they can obtain and manage access to _authorization data_ stored in the _trust center_.

 #### FRR-ADS-AC-02
+_Applies to:_ Low, Moderate, High

 > Providers SHOULD share at least the _authorization package_ with prospective agency customers upon request and MUST notify FedRAMP within five business days if a prospective agency customer request is denied.